nmtarr/SEWoodyWetlandAnalysis/ReadMe.rst

 https://github.com/nmtarr/SEWoodyWetlandAnalysis

 These scripts can be run in this order to perform an analysis of GAP habitat maps, range data, PAD, and GAP Land Cover.
 Scripts with the same numbers can be run at the same times.
 Alternatively, see "Run Analysis.ipynb" for a linear sequence.

+The "archive" folder contains some scripts from early in the workflow development.

 1. DevelopSEWW-MUList.py